redhat-gpte-labs/practical-intro-to-container-security/lab6.md

 Imagine a scenario where an application gets compromised.
 The first thing the bad guy wants to do is to write an exploit into the application, so that the next time the application starts up, it starts up with the exploit in place.
 If the container was read-only it would prevent leaving a backdoor in place and be forced to start the cycle from the beginning.

 Docker added a read-only feature but it presents challenges since many applications need to write to temporary directories like ```/run``` or ```/tmp``` and when these directories are read-only, the apps fail.
-Red Hat’s approach leverages tmpfs.
+Red Hat’s approach leverages ```tmpfs```.
 It's a nice solution to this problem because it eliminates data exposure on the host.
 As a best practice, run all applications in production with this mode.

 Run a read-only container and specify a few writable file systems using the ```--tmpfs``` option.